Lesson Plan - Get It!

 - by its state legislature

 - by a state convention

 State conventions effectively allow the amendment to be ratified via popular vote.
-Because Americans were uniformly disinterested in the Temperance Movement during the Great Depression, conventions in each state led to a rapid ratification process.
+Because Americans were uniformly disinterested in the temperance movement during the Great Depression, conventions in each state led to a rapid ratification process.

-Continue on to the Got It? section to review the reasons why the 18th Amendment was repealed so quickly through the 21st Amendment.
+Continue to the Got It? section to review the reasons why the 18th Amendment was repealed so quickly through the 21st Amendment.